The next big thing

 In doing some research for a presentation the other day, I logged into my Facebook and Instagram accounts to take a look at what Meta had deduced my ‘ad interests’ to be.
 The very extensive list included: I’m British (I’m not); I’m an HR leader (nope); and that I have a keen interest in volleyball (never played).
 And this was just the tip of the iceberg.

 Personalization is incredibly valuable to marketers.
 But we can do better.
 What does better mean to us?
 Real-time personalization.

 What is real-time personalization?

-Real-time personalization is a highly effective strategy for engagement.
+Real-time personalization is a highly effective strategy for customer engagement and customer satisfaction.
 For example, the average cart abandonment rate is 69.99%.
 And according to Forrester, cart abandonment costs brands around $18 billion in annual sales revenue.
-But when brands follow up with a cart abandonment email sequence, research has shown an open rate of 45% and a click-through rate of 21%, with 50% of users who click-through, going on to purchase.
+But when brands follow up with a cart abandonment email marketing automation, research has shown an open rate of 45% and a click-through rate of 21%, with 50% of users who click-through, going on to purchase.

 How does real-time personalization work?

 Real-time personalization – similar to traditional personalization – leverages data that is collected and stored in a user profile and allows brands to deliver contextualized personalized experiences to different users – even if they are relatively anonymous.

 Customer profiles are enhanced with additional first and third-party data.
 The most powerful of which is real-time first-party data – the actions and customer behaviors that occur in the moment.